xeago/gradblog/graduation/extended-abstract.md

 The newly written code for the internship assignment was unit-tested using [rspec] and [rr].
 Database performance was determined by questioning the system administrator.
-Improvements in quality of the search results is determined by a questionnaire held among VideofyMe employees.  <!-- TODO: Link to test results. -->
+Improvements in quality of the search results were determined by a questionnaire held among VideofyMe employees.

 # Results
 This section elaborates on the results of my internship and the current status